The Society of Young Talent Given a Chance

 What we do

-St. Vincent de Paul’s Scholarship Program has been driving systemic change for over 20 years by helping transform the lives of first-generation college students.
+St. Vincent de Paul’s First-Generation Scholarship Program has been driving systemic change for over 20 years by helping transform the lives of first-generation college students.
 Our program provides not only financial assistance, but also a robust support system of mentorship and resources to help guide scholars to success in their college careers.

 We help scholars overcome the unique barriers that first-generation students face through one-on-one dedicated mentors and workshops.
 Often coming from low-income families, our scholars balance work responsibilities, paying family bills and navigating socio-economic pressures.
-With a holistic approach, SVdP’s Scholarship Program aims to see each and every scholar not only to the graduation finish line, but firmly planted on a path toward upward mobility and professional success.
+With a holistic approach, SVdP’s First-Generation Scholarship Program aims to see each and every scholar not only to the graduation finish line, but firmly planted on a path toward upward mobility and professional success.

 SVdP has scholars at in-state institutions including Arizona State University, the University of Arizona, Northern Arizona University and Maricopa County Community Colleges.
-If you wish to mentor a scholar or share your expertise at an upcoming workshop, contact Andy Romely at 602-622-4566 or email@example.com.
+If you wish to mentor a scholar or share your expertise at an upcoming workshop, contact Andy Romley at 602-622-4566 or firstname.lastname@example.org.

 The Leadership in Action (LIA) Fellowship at St. Vincent de Paul is an elite fellowship program for undergraduates and recent graduates aimed at developing the next generation of compassionate leaders, inspired to engage in innovative community solutions.